Bachelor of Science, Major in Geography, Geo-spatial Information Sciences

 2

-GEOG 1401 satisfies four credit hours of the Core Curriculum requirement for Component Area III (Life and Physical Science) OR the Degree Specific requirement for Life and Physical Science.
+GEOG 1401 satisfies four credit hours of the Core Curriculum requirement for Component Area III (Life and Physical Science) OR the Degree Specific Requirements for Life and Physical Science.
 Students who choose to apply this course towards the Geography major may also need to complete additional coursework in order to fulfill the 120 credit hour requirement.

 3